ufz/ogs/web/content/docs/userguide/features/parallel_computing_mpi.md

 #### 1.2 Configure PETSc solver in project file

-Setting  PETSc solver is the only change in project file for running parallel OGS with PETSc.
+Setting the PETSc solver is the only change the in project file for running parallel OGS with PETSc.
-For linear solver, it is done by adding a tag of `petsc` inside `linear_solver` tag, e.g:
+For the linear solver, it is done by adding a tag of `petsc` inside `linear_solver` tag, e.g:

 ```xml